LI Kun1,ZHANG Chunmei1,LIU Cheng2,MEI Kaiyuan1,HU Chen1,CHENG Xiaowei1

 Abstract

-Objective The expansion of micro-cracks in oil well cement will seriously affect the safe exploitation of oil and gas.
-Self-healing cement slurry has the advantage of timely response to repair micro-cracks.
-When micro-cracks are generated, the self-healing agent is triggered to repair micro-cracks in time.
-As a potential self-healing agent in cement-based materials, sodium silicate can react with calcium hydroxide (Calcium hydroxide, CH) to form hydrated calcium silicate (Calcium-silicate-hydrate,C-S-H).
+Objective The expansion of micro-cracks in oil well cement seriously affects the safe exploitation of oil and gas.
+Self-healing cement slurry can respond timely to repair these micro-cracks.
+When micro-cracks form, the self-healing agent activates to repair them.
+As a potential self-healing agent in cement-based materials, sodium silicate reacts with calcium hydroxide (CH) to form calcium silicate hydrate (C-S-H).
 Microcapsule technology is usually used to encapsulate sodium silicate.
-However, the compatibility between microcapsules and cement paste is poor.
-To overcome this problem, this paper aims to use inorganic porous mineral diatomite with rich pore structure and excellent physical and chemical properties to adsorb sodium silicate to prepare diatomite-based self-healing materials and to explore its effect on the self-healing properties of oil well cement.
+However, these microcapsules have poor compatibility with cement paste.
+To overcome this problem, this paper aims to use diatomite, an inorganic porous mineral with an intricate pore structure and excellent physical and chemical properties, to adsorb sodium silicate to prepare diatomite-based self-healing materials.
+Also, the paper explores their effect on the self-healing properties of oil well cement.

 Methods Diatomite-based self-healing materials were prepared using the vacuum impregnation method.
-The diatomite-based self-healing materials were characterized by scanning electron microscope (SEM), infrared spectrometer (FTIR), and automatic surface area and pore structure analyzer (BET).
-The self-healing effect was evaluated by comparing and analyzing cement stone's compressive strength, recovery rate and permeability before and after incorporation of diatomite-based self-healing materials.
-The self-healing mechanism of diatomite-based self-healing materials was analyzed by X-ray diffraction analysis (XRD),thermal analysis (TG) and SEM.
+The materials were characterized by scanning electron microscopy (SEM), Fourier-transform infrared spectroscopy (FTIR), and an automatic surface area and pore structure analyzer (BET).
+The self-healing effect was evaluated by comparing and analyzing cement stone's compressive strength, recovery rate, and permeability before and after the incorporation of diatomite-based self-healing materials.
+The self-healing mechanism was analyzed using X-ray diffraction (XRD), thermal analysis (TG), and SEM.

-Keywords:sodium silicate; diatomite; oil well cement; microfractures; self-healing
+Keywords:sodium silicate; diatomite; oil well cement; micro-crack; self-healing

 Get Citation:Li Kun, Zhang Chunmei, Liu Cheng, et al. Preparation and characterization of oil well cement self-healing materials based on sodium silicate and diatomite[J].
 China Powder Science and Technology,2024,30(3):64−75.